cnabio/cnab-spec/101-bundle-json.md

 Some extensions MAY be required by a bundle and operations involving that bundle MUST fail if the runtime does not support that bundle.
 In this case, a bundle author MUST use the `requiredExtensions` object to define those extensions that are necessary for installing the bundle.
 The `requiredExtensions` object should contain a collection of key/value pairs.
 The key MUST be the `EXTENSION NAME` and the value MUST be a well known JSON Schema reference that can be used to validate the JSON data contained in the `custom` object.

-A runtime MUST validate that it supports any defined custom actions before performing any operation.
-However, bundles SHOULD be installable by runtimes that do not understand the extensions if they are NOT identified in the `requiredExtensions` field.
+A runtime SHOULD check that it supports any required custom actions before performing any operation.
+However, bundles SHOULD be installable by runtimes that do not support extensions that are NOT identified in the `requiredExtensions` field.

 See [101.03-bundle.json](examples/101.03-bundle.json) for a complete example.